jxjo/Xoptfoil2/docs/airfoil_optimization/basics.md

 {: .tip }
-Using the option `show_details` the individual steps of this initialization phase can be followed very nicely on the screen.
+Using the option `show_details` the individual steps of the initialization phase can be followed very nicely on the screen.